 The course project will be about actual application of metaheuristic problem solving to software engineering.
 Please see the document.
 Groups should prepare two talks:

-Project Idea Pitch: introduce what your group plans to do within 5 minutes.
-1st November 2016.
-Here are some example project ideas.
+Project Idea Pitch: introduce what your group plans to do within 5 minutes on 26th October 2017.
+Please see KLMS to read project topics from the last year.

 Project Outcome Presentation: present the results you obtained within 15 minutes.
-We are going to use the 13th December slot, but it may have to be moved so that all groups can fit.
+We are going to use the 30th November and 5th Deembe slot.

 Details about the deliverables are specified in the project documentation.
-Submission deadline is to be announced.
+Submission deadline is the end of 18th December 2017.

 Here are some papers on various SBSE topics to pick from in order to prepare for the first paper presentation of your group.
 You can also consult the SBSE Repository.